GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 ##  [1] 7.2 7.3 7.4 7.5 7.6 7.7 7.8 7.9 8.0 8.1 8.2 8.3 8.4 8.5 8.6 8.7 8.8 8.9 9.0
 ## [20] 9.1 9.2 9.3 9.4 9.5 9.6 9.7 9.8
 ```
-In this tutorial another important variable is the `rate_annual`, which varies for
+For the purpose of random scenario sampling, an important variable is
-each scenario.
-This is equal to the scenario conditional probability (conditional on
+`rate_annual`.
+In general this varies for each scenario, and is equal to the scenario
-the occurrence of an earthquake with the same magnitude) multiplied by the
+conditional probability (conditional on the occurrence of an earthquake with
-logic-tree-mean-rate of scenarios with that magnitude (events/year), according
+the same magnitude) multiplied by the logic-tree-mean-rate of scenarios with
-to the PTHA18.
+that magnitude (events/year).

-Recall that the scenario conditional probability varies between scenarios, and
+Recall that PTHA18 uses variations in the scenario conditional probability to
-is used to account for spatial variations in tectonic convergence, to limit the
+account for spatial variations in tectonic convergence, to limit the scenario
-scenario peak-slip, and to adjust for bias in the earthquake-source models
+peak-slip, and to adjust for bias in the earthquake-source models (although
-(although this is more prominent for variable-area-uniform-slip scenarios than
+this is more prominent for variable-area-uniform-slip scenarios than for
-for heterogeneous-slip scenarios).
+heterogeneous-slip scenarios).
 See
 [this paper](https://doi.org/10.1007/s00024-019-02299-w) for further information.

 ## Random scenario sampling, stratified by magnitude